LogoAttractionsHotelsRestaurants

 Top 5 Facts

-• Constructed between 27 BC and 68 AD, the Pula Arena was built during the reign of Emperor Vespasian, the same emperor who commissioned the Colosseum in Rome.
+• Built between 27 BC and 68 AD, the Pula Arena is one of the best-preserved ancient structures in Croatia.

-• The amphitheater could accommodate approximately 23,000 spectators in ancient times, making it a significant venue for gladiatorial contests and other public events.
+• The amphitheater could accommodate approximately 23,000 spectators in its prime.

 Attraction is recommended in